sfrancesny/Module10-Generate_SVG_Logo/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

 ## Usage
-The application will be invoked by using the following command: node index.js
+The application will be invoked by using the following command: npm install node index.js

 ## Resources
 Xpert Learning Assistant